ACT-Automation-Labs/network-labs/docs/gettingStarted/Readme.md

 ~ $ cd network-labs/
 ```

-Once you enter into git repository (also called git local repository), you will see the default branch of the repository (main)
+Once you are into git repository (also called git `local repository`), you will see the default branch of the repository (main)

 ```bash
 ~/network-labs (main)$
 ```

-3) Create your separate branch.
-Here I am creating a branch for project with the naming convention WI-<number>-<alias>
+3) Create your separate branch and switch to it.
+Here I am creating a branch for project with the naming convention `WI-<number>-<alias>`

 ```bash
 ~/network-labs (main)$ git checkout -b WI-13-meghasinghal

 ```

-You will understand if the branch is created or not if your workspace is switched to new branch as below -
+To verify if the branch is created and switched to or not, check the branch as below -

 ![gitBranchCheckout](C:\Office\AKSLabs\Document\gitBranchCheckout.png)

 #### Make changes

 To make changes, I am using VScode with Git extensions installed.
 You can use any IDE of your choice.

 Open your project folder (git local repository), network-labs in IDE.
 Before making changes, please make sure you are on the right branch.
 Check at left bottom corner-

 ![branchInIDE](../../../Document/branchInIDE.png)